Troubleshooting Queries

 Optimization Considerations

 Try to minimize the amount of data retrieved.
-Reduce it down to the few properties you really do need to achieve the required result.
+Limit it to the properties you do need to achieve the required result.

 Consider fetching details lazily.
 You could break complex queries into components.
-Returning just the doc-ids, then process the array of doc-ids using either the Document API or a query thats uses the array of doc-ids to return information.
+For example, return just the doc-ids first, then process the array of doc-ids using either the Document API or a query that uses the doc-ids to return detailed information.

 Consider using paging to minimize the data returned when the number of results returned is expected to be high.

-Getting the whole lot at once will be slow and resource intensive: Plus does anyone want to access them all in one go?
+Getting the whole lot at once is slow and resource intensive.

-Instead retrieve batches of information at a time, perhaps using Where
+Instead, retrieve batches of information at a time, perhaps using the Where method’s limit(offset) feature to set a starting point for each subsequent batch.

 Optimize document size in design.
-Smaller docs load more quickly.
+Smaller docs load faster.
 Break your data into logical linked units.

-Consider Using Full Text Search instead of complex like or regex patterns — see Full Text Search.
+Consider Using Full Text Search instead of complex like or regular expression patterns — see Full Text Search.